 Eat, Drink and Be Merry

-Apparently Wellington has more cafes per head of population than New York .
+Apparently, Wellington has more cafes per head of population than New York .
+You can find the full spectrum of dining choices in Wellington restaurants.
 I can tell you that if you are a coffee drinker – then Wellington is the place for you.
-So much good quality coffee – we love these places, plus you can check out thir roasteries….go on, I know you want to.
-Wellington really is a great place if you love travel and food, here is our guide to Wellington foodie places.
+So much good quality coffee – we love these places, plus you can check out their roasteries….go on, I know you want to.
+Wellington really is a great place if you love travel and food, here is our guide to places to eat in Wellington.

 - Astoria – excellent service, very speedy in the morning, and are very, very delicious Bacon Sandwich.